 I learned to love words at the proverbial knees of my mother and my Grandpa Ed.
 I write to explore and make sense of the world.

 Mom was an author of history, poetry, and memoir.
 She supported and inspired my composition of words even before I knew what to do with a pencil.
 She was my first editor (a professional), teaching me to write through her gentle and abundant markups on my school papers and stories.
 And one day she printed and hand-delivered a manuscript I emailed to her from across the country, on the submission deadline, since the journal didn’t take electronic submissions.
 That manuscript became my first published short story.
 I have been honored to voice Mom’s work posthumously when her writing group has offered readings.

 Grandpa Ed was a journalist and a word trickster.
 If my mother inspired my desire to write, I can credit Grampa Ed with inspiring my love of words.
 He would greet me after school with a riddle or what he called a hanky panky to figure out.
 He and my grandmother encouraged me to “cheat” at Scrabble by looking up possible words in the dictionary.

+My favorite things to read are mysteries and memoirs, and these both influence what and how I write.
 Truth be told, I will read just about anything (I only put it down if it gets crass or boring or too scary).
 Connect on Goodreads to follow my reading journey.